-- Welcome BC: Learn about living, investing, working and studying in B.C. as an immigrant to Canada. - Small Business BC: This resource centre has information, products, services and support for entrepreneurs at every stage of business development. - Trade and Invest BC: Learn about the many opportunities to invest in high-growth businesses, discover B.C.'s innovation clusters, connect with B.C's businesses and communities, and explore B.C.'s unique lifestyle. - Doing Business in British Columbia: A detailed guide on how to establish a business in B.C. as ٠ well as information you may want to consider before you develop your business concept. - Hello BC: British Columbia's official tourist website, with suggestions on things to see and do, places to stay and information on how to get around. - BC Economic Development Association (BCEDA): Learn more about the role of economic development in the regions.
-You may refer to the directory of BCEDA members for specific industry information for a particular B.C. community. - You may also refer to the Business Improvement Association of BC website, and the BC Chamber of Commerce website. - For farm/agriculture businesses, you may wish to review the New Farm Start-up: A Guide to Starting and Growing a Small or Medium Sized Farm Business in British Columbia booklet, and/or Taking Stock: A Farm Business Planning Workbook for the Beginning Farmer.
+- Welcome BC: Learn about living, investing, working and studying in B.C. as an immigrant to Canada. - Small Business BC: This resource centre has information, products, services and support for entrepreneurs at every stage of business development. - Trade and Invest BC: Learn about the many opportunities to invest in high-growth businesses, discover B.C.'s innovation clusters, connect with B.C's businesses and communities, and explore B.C.'s unique lifestyle. - Doing Business in British Columbia: A detailed guide on how to establish a business in B.C. as well as information you may want to consider before you develop your business concept. - Hello BC: British Columbia's official tourist website, with suggestions on things to see and do, places to stay and information on how to get around. - BC Economic Development Association (BCEDA): Learn more about the role of economic development in the regions.
+You may refer to the directory of BCEDA members for specific industry information for a particular B.C. community. - You may also refer to the Business Improvement Association of BC website, and the BC Chamber of Commerce website.